abtion/guidelines/career/ladder.md

 As a Senior Software Engineer, you consistently show an ability to handle highly complex technical challenges across multiple axes without guidance.
 Your technical decisions are always guided by data and based on the highest value for all relevant parties.
+Your contributions are based on several years of experience where you had the chance to see the long-term effects on solutions you've designed and built.
 Product managers can rely on you when estimating the scale of a larger product, and your track record of turning big challenges into successes is apparent to the entire organization.

 #### Impactful